So, you’ve found your dream home and now you’re struggling with the best way to finance your purchase. You might wonder how do mortgage works?

 Some people prefer this mortgage type as they believe the will save money over the lifetime of the loan when compared to say a fixed rate.

 However, as have had a decade of low-interest rates, it’s likely that in the next few years rates will rise and this could have a major impact on the amount you repay.

 A Capped Rate mortgage is very similar to a fixed rate mortgage except that if the variable rate drops below the capped rate, the borrower will make payments based on the lower variable rate.

 However, should rates increase, then the payments will be ‘capped’.
 Again, as with fixed rates, up-front charges and ‘lock-ins’ are common.

 An Interest only mortgage you pay-off the interest on the loan but not the capital.
-So, at the end of the mortgage term, you will have to repay the capital.
-Of course, most lenders allow you to pay off some of the captial each year.
+At the end of the mortgage term, you are expected to repay the capital.

-Interest-only mortgages have grown in popularity in recent years.
-This type of mortgage is fairly popular with buy-to-let investors and first-time buyers because they are cheaper than a repayment mortgage.
+Interest-only mortgages have grown in popularity in recent years amongst buy-to-let investors and first-time buyers because they are cheaper than a repayment mortgage.